Apollo agrees to policyholder protections in Athene-Aviva deal

 By Karen Freifeld

-NEW YORK Apollo Global Management has agreed to "enhanced" safeguards for policyholders as part of Athene Holding Ltd's planned purchase of the New York subsidiary of Aviva USA, New York's financial regulator said on Wednesday.
+NEW YORK, Aug 14 Apollo Global Management has agreed to "enhanced" safeguards for policyholders as part of Athene Holding Ltd's planned purchase of the New York subsidiary of Aviva USA, New York's financial regulator said on Wednesday.

 Athene Holding, a retirement savings provider, is funded by an affiliate of Apollo Global Management, an alternative investment manager.